meshtastic/meshtastic-bot/README.md

 - Go 1.25 or higher
 - Discord bot token (see Discord Bot Setup above)
-- A fine grained Github personal access token with the `issues` scope and read&write permission.
+- A fine grained Github personal access token with the `issues` scope and read & write permission.

 ### Quick Start